AdobeDocs/analytics-platform.en/help/components/exports/cloud-export-accounts.md

       <!-- add screen shot -->

-1. Copy the contents of the [!UICONTROL **SAS**] field to your clipboard.
+1. Copy the contents of the [!UICONTROL **SAS URI**] field to your clipboard.
 Use this SAS URI to access the data that is exported from Analysis Workspace from the AEP Landing Zone.

 1. Select [!UICONTROL **OK**].